 - Halogen bulbs and sealed beams, generally modular plug-in components, are accessible once the hood is raised.

 - The replacement procedure for LED and HID bulbs will depend on whether the light source itself is faulty or a component in the circuit.
 Removal procedures for sophisticated HID and LED systems vary by car model, and mechanics follow the repair procedures in the factory service manual for your model.

 - For all bulb types, wiring and bulb sockets must be carefully inspected when replacing bulbs to ensure that the electrical connections are complete and secure.

 - Finally, the installed newly bulbs are turned on to ensure normal operation.

 Is it safe to drive with a headlight problem?

 Headlights must always be fully functional after dusk to drive safely.
 Should your car have a failed headlight and is driven only when there is adequate daylight, you can put off the repair until it is convenient.
-Working headlights are required by law in throughout the U.S. whenever the car is used on public roads from sunset to sunrise and in many other specified conditions as well, such as when it is raining or when visibility is reduced due to smoke, fog, or other factors.
+Working headlights are required by law whenever the car is used on public roads from sunset to sunrise and in many other specified conditions, such as when it is raining or when visibility is reduced due to smoke, fog, or other factors.

-- Halogen lamps and sealed beams should be replaced in pairs so that illumination levels are equal on both sides of the car.
+- A professional mechanic should replace halogen lamps and sealed beams to equal illumination levels on both sides of the car.

-- The condition of bulb sockets, the ground connection, fuses, and all components of the headlight circuit are important to proper and reliable functioning of the headlights and a mechanic should consider those aspects.
+- The condition of bulb sockets, the ground connection, fuses, and all components of the headlight circuit are important to the proper and reliable functioning of the headlights, and a mechanic should consider those aspects.